What Is Ear Barotrauma?

 If it isn't better in 2 months, you may need an operation to prevent lasting hearing loss.

-Go to a doctor right away if you feel like you're spinning or falling (vertigo) and your symptoms happened right after flying or diving.
-It's rare, but you may need emergency ear surgery.
+Go to a doctor right away if you feel like you're spinning or falling (vertigo) and your symptoms happen right after flying or diving.

-You can prevent ear barotrauma by keeping your Eustachian tubes open.
-These things may help:
+You can prevent ear barotrauma by keeping your eustachian tubes open.
+Ways to do that include:

 If you're a diver, try these things to protect your ears: